Taupo Totara Timber Railway

-The Taupo Totara Timber Company Railway ("TTT Railway") was constructed by the Taupo Totara Timber Company (TTT) to link their milling centre at Mokai with the New Zealand Government Railways line (NZR) at Putāruru in the Waikato region on the North Island of New Zealand.
-The more than 51 mi long light railway line was operated from 1905 to 1947 by the Taupo Totara Timber Company.
-After the closure of the Mokai mill, the NZR purchased the 19 mi stretch between Putāruru and the Kinleith Mill south of Tokoroa.
-This stretch of track underwent a major reconstruction, and is now^{(2024)} part of KiwiRail's Kinleith Branch Line.
+The Taupo Totara Timber Company Railway ("TTT Railway") was constructed by the Taupo Totara Timber Company (TTT) to link their saw-milling centre at Mokai with the New Zealand Government Railways line (NZR) at Putāruru in the Waikato region on the North Island of New Zealand.
+The 51 mile long railway operated from 1905 to 1947.
+After the TTT switched to road transport of sawn timber, the NZR purchased the 19 mile stretch between Putāruru and the Kinleith Mill south of Tokoroa.
+The area between Putāruru and Kinleith is now^{(2024)} served by KiwiRail's Kinleith Branch.

 History

-The 82 km line was built for the TTT between 1903 and 1905 by John McLean & Sons to carry sawn timber from the TTT sawmill at Mokai (23 km northwest of Taupō) to the government railway at Putāruru.
+The 51 mile line was built for the TTT between 1903 and 1905 by John McLean & Sons to carry sawn timber from the TTT sawmill at Mokai (14 mile northwest of Taupō) to the government railway at Putāruru.
 It was designed as a contour railway by former Wellington and Manawatu Railway engineer and TTT director James Fulton, who in 1903 temporarily resigned his position on the TTT board to supervise construction of the railway and sawmills.
 The company took possession of the line during an official opening ceremony on the 4th of November 1905.

-The 8 km northern section between Putāruru and Lichfield was built on the formation of the former Lichfield Branch line, which was originally built by the New Zealand Thames Valley Land Company (NZTVLC) to be part of the line to Rotorua.
+The 5 mile northern section between Putāruru and Lichfield was built on the formation of the former Lichfield Branch line, which was originally built by the New Zealand Thames Valley Land Company (NZTVLC) to be part of the line to Rotorua.
 The permanent way (rails and sleepers) had been removed in 1897 after the failure of the NZTVLC's Lichfield town development (known as the "Selwyn Estate"), leaving only the earthworks.

 The TTT line continued south of Lichfield over easy country through what is now Tokoroa to Kopakorahi, near the present-day^{(2024)} Tokoroa Golf Course and Kinleith paper mill.
-From Kopakorahi it crossed the Maungaiti Range via the Wawa saddle, descending 1000 ft from Wawa to Ongaroto, where it crossed the Waikato River.
+From Kopakorahi it crossed the Maungaiti Range via the Wawa saddle, descending 1000 ft from Wawa to Ōngāroto, where it crossed the Waikato River.
 The line continued south and uphill to the sawmill village at Mokai.